martenmatrix/personal-website/README.md

 - `gitName: <string>`⁣—This specifies the name of the GitHub service you are using.
 It is only used on a page of a project you've showcased to state the correct site it is linking to.
 - `homepageLinks: <array>`—This array contains an object for each link on the homepage.
 	- `<object>`
-		- `title: <string>`—Assign the link a title.
+		- `title: <string> required`—Assign the link a title.
-		- `href: <string>`—Assign the path to which the link should re-direct.
+		- `href: <string> required`—Assign the path to which the link should re-direct.
 If this links to an external source (mailto links excluded), an arrow will be displayed on the link element.
 		> :bulb: If you want to display a link to the overview of your showcased projects, set the `href` of the link to `projects`.

 		- `newTab: <boolean>`—Specify, if the link should be opened in a new tab.